Amazing American Civil War Photos Turned Into Glorious Colour

 Colour by Jordan J. Lloyd/Dynamichrome/ Photo courtesy of Library of Congress

-This photo by Mathew Brady, the most famous Civil War photographer, portrays three Confederate prisoners at Gettysburg, Pa. in 1863.
+This photo by Matthew Brady, the most famous Civil War photographer, portrays three Confederate prisoners at Gettysburg, Pennsylvania in 1863.

 Colour by Jordan J. Lloyd/Dynamichrome/Photo Courtesy of Library of Congress

-This photo by Alexander Gardner, originally Brady’s apprentice, depicts Union Colonel James H. Childs (middle, standing) and several other officers at Westover Landing, Va. in 1862.
+This photo by Andrew Gardner, originally Brady’s apprentice, depicts Union Colonel James H. Childs (middle, standing) and several other officers at Westover Landing, Virigina in 1862.
 Childs was later killed at the Battle of Antietam, the single bloodiest day in American history.
 22,717 soldiers were either killed, injured, or missing in action.

 Colour by Mads Dahl Madsen/Photo From Library Of Congress